dhh1128/codecraft.co/courage-counts.md

 <strong>Symptoms of fear</strong>

-In the past two decades, I've heard many people (myself included) make statements like the following:<!--more-->
+In the past two decades, I've heard many people (myself included) make statements like the following:
 <ul>
 	<li>"We cannot do <em><risky change X></em> because it might destabilize the code."</li>
 	<li>"Stay away from <<em>module Y</em>>.
 Here be dragons."</li>